(50) shades of clay: how and why to choose and use a clay masque

 second layer: shades of clay

 One of the best things about clays is their varied colors: clays come in almost every color under the rainbow, and their hue is determined by the soil content in which they are found.
-Here are some of the most common clays used in skin care face masks:
+Here are some of the most common clays used in skin care face masques:

 kaolin clay: also known as white clay, this is a kaolinite and is considered to be the mildest of all clays.
 Because it’s adsorbent and can bind bacteria and dirt, it’s an excellent choice for dry and sensitive skin.
-It even stimulates the circulation while cleansing and gently exfoliating.
+It also stimulates the circulation while cleansing and gently exfoliating.

 red clay: red clay is an illite, an effective absorbent clay.
 It makes an ideal face mask for oily skin as it absorbs oil and exfoliates.